 So what can you find as a home décor item, gift or souvenir?
 There are Mexican handcrafts and interesting imported items.

 You’ll probably be drawn to the mosaic glass lamps and candle holders found in many shops along the narrow streets of San José del Cabo.
-The colorful hand-made lamps are especially intriguing at night.
-They are made in Turkey.
+The colorful, hand-made lamps, made in Turkey, are especially intriguing at night.

-Mexican glass, known for its color and imperfections like bubbles, is seen in many shops.
-I found it fun to visit the Baja Blown Glass Factory on Calle Manuel Doblado and watch the artisans.
+Mexican glass, known for its color and imperfections like bubbles, is in many shops.
+I found visiting the Baja Blown Glass Factory on Calle Manuel Doblado and watching the artisans was fun.

-You can pick up those blue-rimmed Margarita glasses you have been enjoying at the local cantinas or take home a hand blown heart for your loved one.
+You can pick up those blue-rimmed Margarita glasses you enjoy at the local cantinas or take home a hand-blown heart for your loved one.

-As I walked the streets of San José del Cabo I discovered an organic food and cosmetic store, tequila and mezcal shops and the usual beachwear offerings.
-I’ll be writing more about shopping in San José del Cabo and environs in an article featuring the area markets.
+Walking the streets of San José del Cabo, I discovered an organic food and cosmetic store, tequila and mezcal shops, and the usual beachwear offerings.
+I write more about shopping in San José del Cabo and environs in an article featuring the area markets.

 When You Go

 In addition to checking out the official visitor’s website at Visiting Los Cabos, you might also check TripAdvisor ratings for shops in San José.
-I found honest feedback that should be taken into consideration in choosing where you might want to shop.
+I found honest feedback that should be taken into consideration when choosing where to shop.
 Bargaining, especially in the smaller shops, is part of shopping and is often expected in Mexico.

 The Thursday Art Walk and Tuesday Music Nights are seasonal due to the heat in the summer.
 These are just a few travel tips to help you enjoy the galleries and shops of San José del Cabo.